pygsti.tools.jamiolkowski

 the Choi matrix, normalized to have trace == 1, in the std basis.

-Given a choi matrix in the standard basis, return the corresponding operation matrix.
+Given a choi matrix in the standard basis, return the corresponding operation matrix (in op_mx_basis).

 This function performs the inverse of